soumith/nvblog_rnnlstm/nvidia_parallelforall_blogpost.md

 A Recurrent neural network introduces this concept of giving yourself feedback of past experiences.

 Apart from all the neurons in the network, it keeps a hidden state that changes as it sees different inputs.
 This hidden state is analogous to short-term memory.
+It remembers past experiences and bases it's current answer on both the current input as well as past experiences.

-[ figure of recurrent neural networks  for text ]
+[TODO: figure of recurrent neural networks  for text ]

 ##### Long Short Term Memory (LSTM)
 RNNs keep context in their hidden state.
 However, classical recurrent networks forget context very fast.